timescale/docs/timescaledb/getting-started/create-hypertable.md

 You can interact with chunks individually if you need to, but chunks are created automatically based on the `chunk_time` and `chunk_size` parameters you specify.

+For more detailed information, check out the Overview page on 'Hypertables and chunks'

 **Create your first hypertable**